 Automakers work hard building their brands, encouraging us to buy into their message, and ultimately, to drive away in their product.
 But later reforming those same perceptions to attract a different consumer is perhaps the greater challenge.

-Whether the new 2015 Toyota Camry is now targeting a more youthful market, or simply catering to it’s current value-conscious sedan buyer with a sportier, bolder offering, the fact remains: the new Camry is world’s apart from the outgoing model, in almost every way.
+Whether the new 2015 Toyota Camry is now targeting a more youthful market or simply catering to its current value-conscious sedan buyer with a sportier, bolder offering, the fact remains: the new Camry is world’s apart from the outgoing model, in almost every way.
 And that’s a very good thing.

 New Camry XSE V6 Sports Model and Hybrid SE Lead the Charge